KrisAirdancer/Algorithms-Practice/algs-project-log.md

   - However, I didn't need to look at the solution for this problem to solve it.
 - Completed LeetCode 1448: Count Good Nodes in Binary Tree
   - I managed to come up with a solution on my own.
 But it is a messy solution.
 I am sure there is a cleaner way to solve this one.
+  - I worked out a better version of my solution to this problem.
+I had all of the right components, I just needed to rearrange them so that I could make them more concise.

 **May 23, 2023**
 - Completed LeetCode 235: Lowest Common Ancestor of a Binary Search Tree